When a WordPress site runs slowly, the wp_options

 ↑ Back to topThe wp_options

 table struggles with scaling because it isn’t designed to handle large amounts of data.
-As more records pile up, especially from plugins or themes, it can become overloaded.
+As more records pile up, especially from extensions, plugins, or themes, it can become overloaded.

-The “autoload” setting plays a big role in this.
-When options have autoload set to “yes,” WordPress loads this data on every page, which can slow down the site if there’s too much data marked for autoload.
-This constant loading of excessive data increases page load times, making it hard for the site to scale efficiently.
+The autoload setting plays a big role in this.
+When options have autoload set to yes, WordPress loads this data on every page, which can slow down the site if there’s too much data marked for autoload.
+This constant loading of excessive data increases page load times, making it difficult for the site to scale efficiently.

 A database index improves data retrieval speed in tables like wp_posts